Milldam Rice Mill and Rice Barn

+Historic site in South Carolina, U.S.

 Milldam Rice Mill and Rice Barn, also known as Kinloch Plantation, is a historic rice plantation property and national historic district located near Georgetown, Georgetown County, South Carolina.
-The district encompasses 1 contributing building, 1 contributing site, and 3 contributing structures.
+The district encompasses one contributing building, one contributing site, and three contributing structures.
 This rice mill and rice barn are associated with Milldam, one of several productive rice plantations on the Santee River.
 Agricultural features include examples of historic ricefields, including canals, dikes (including remnants of a dike hand-built by slaves) and trunks.
 The Rice Barn was destroyed by Hurricane Hugo in 1989.

 It was listed on the National Register of Historic Places in 1988.